landenlabs/all-Recyclercache/README.md

 ## ViewType unique per row (caching all items, poor reuse)

-- The ViewType is set to return a unique value for every item, resulting in no reuse and every item created (result of scrolling) is kept in cache.
+The ViewType returns a unique value for every item, resulting in no reuse and every item created as you scroll with all items kept in cache.
 50 items = 50 cached.
+Nothing is reused.

 <img src="images/unique-50.jpg" width="400" >